Fluorescence spectroscopy: Time-resolved fluorescent proteins

 Time-resolved fluorescent proteins (TRFPs) are biomolecules derived from natural fluorescent proteins such as green fluorescent protein (GFP) from Aequorea victoria, TRFPs fluoresce for limited intervals (1–10 nanoseconds) that vary with environmental factors such as pH or molecular interactions.
 Initiated in the early 2000s, TRFPs enhance fluorescence lifetime imaging microscopy (FLIM), offering superior contrast over intensity-based methods by minimizing autofluorescence and enabling signal multiplexing.

 TRFPs emit light after excitation, with lifetimes measured via time-correlated single-photon counting.
 Variants, such as mTFP1 (teal, ~2.6 ns) and mScarlet-I (red, ~3.1 ns), boast high quantum yields and photostability, making them suitable for live-cell imaging.
 Genetically encoded, TRFPs integrate into cells via plasmids, allowing non-invasive event tracking of protein folding, ion signaling, or enzymatic activity.

 AI-optimized TRFPs feature extended lifetimes and brighter emissions, advancing super-resolution microscopy.
 TRFPs are used in model organisms such as e.g., Drosophila and zebrafish.
 Challenges include photobleaching risks, complex FLIM instrumentation, and limited penetration in deep tissues due to scattering.
 Red-shifted variants may address this.

 Other research attempts to pair TRFPs with CRISPR for targeted gene studies.

 Integration into clinical diagnostics, such as detecting tumor microenvironments requires cost-effective FLIM.
 Ongoing research aims to enhance brightness, reduce toxicity, and expand spectral ranges.

 In 2025, researchers created 28 novel TRFPs, adding colors and time intervals that provide many more options for using the technique.
 They mutated some of the amino-acid residues to destabilize the region that generated the fluorescent signal.

+A significant challenge in fluorescence spectroscopy is the inner filter effect (IFE), which occurs in highly concentrated samples where the sample itself absorbs the excitation or emission light, leading to artificially lowered fluorescence signals and distorted spectra.
+To address this, some modern instruments are designed to perform simultaneous absorbance-transmission and fluorescence excitation-emission matrix (A-TEEM) measurements.
+By capturing absorbance and fluorescence data concurrently, this method allows for the immediate mathematical correction of primary and secondary inner filter effects.
+This multimodal technique is heavily utilized for molecular fingerprinting in environmental monitoring—such as tracking colored dissolved organic matter (CDOM)—and characterizing complex matrices in food science, as it reduces the need for extensive sample dilution.